titipata/pubmed_parser/README.md

 $ pip install -r requirements.txt
 ```

-Then you can install package using `setup.py` by running
+Then you can install the package as follows

 ```bash
 $ python setup.py develop install